mverneret/IS_pipeline/README.md

 - Create the hybrid reference concatenating host genome and LTR sequences
 - Map the filtered reads on the hybrid genome using minimap2

-The first step is to prepare the host reference genome (masking + delete scaffold if wanted):
+The first optional step is to prepare the host reference genome (masking + delete scaffold if wanted):
 ```sh
 ####Mask the reference genome using ERV/TE annotation
 bedtools maskfasta -fi reference_genome.fa -bed TE_annotation.bed -fo ref_masked.fa